robotframework/robotframework/INSTALL.rst

 jython_installer-<version>.jar`.
 Depending on the  system configuration, it may also be possible to just double-click the installer.

-Robot Framework 2.9 supports Jython 2.7 which requires Java 7 or newer.
+Robot Framework 2.9 and 3.0 support Jython 2.7 which requires Java 7 or newer.
 If older Jython or Java versions are needed, Robot Framework 2.5-2.8 support Jython 2.5 (requires Java 5 or newer) and Robot Framework 2.0-2.1 support Jython 2.2.